GomuSkelly/MozAIk/README.md

 Right click on the "audio" folder and select "Add to Quick Links" and from the same menu also select "Add to Library".

-You will now be able to see the newly generated .mp4's under "Tracks" in the Library, and (on Windows) can use the shortcut Ctrl+Shift+L to rescan the Library as new audio material is being generated.
+You will now be able to see the newly generated .mp4's under "Tracks" in the Library when opening Mixxx.

+On Windows, Ctrl+Shift+L rescans the Library for new audio material as it is being generated.

 In Mixxx, right click on the generated audio under "Tracks", and select "Analyse".

 Select all files generated with the above example prompt *that have 80/160 bpm*, and copy them to "Auto DJ".

-The Auto DJ fade mode should be set to "Full Intro + Outro" with the transition duration set to 23.
-Shift+F12 enables Auto DJ.
+The Auto DJ fade mode should be set to "Full Intro + Outro" with the transition duration set to **23**.

+On Windows, Shift+F12 enables Auto DJ.